Exit

 Bullying at work is a gradual process that wears the victim down, and makes them feel worthless.
 This can be both in terms of their work as well as their personal life.
 Sometimes the bully can be one individual, but it can also come from a group.
 In the worst case scenario, bullying may just be a part of the company’s culture.
 Regardless of where it comes from, bullying and harassment at work is always wrong.

-What is bullying at work in the UK?
+What is bullying at work?

 The Andrea Adams Trust, the national charity against workplace bullying, defines bullying at work as: